pappasam/papercolor-theme-slim/README.md

 ## Customization

-You can configure virtually anything you want with Vim's native syntax highlighting tooling.
+You can configure virtually anything you want with Vim's native syntax highlighting tooling and autocmds.
 What follows are some common configuration customizations requested by users, along with their solution.

 ### Transparent background